-&lt;sup>1 While interpretation of the STOCK Act regarding participation in IPOs will fall to the Securities and Exchange Commission, Department of Justice, or the courts, the opinion of the Committee is that, as drafted, the STOCK Act prohibits only the filer from participating in IPOs, but not the filer's excepted trust if it meets two criteria: (1) the trust was not created by you, your spouse, or a dependent child; and (2) none of you has specific knowledge of the assets or sources of income of the trust through a report, statement, or constructive whether intended or inadvertent. receipt.
-Constructive receipt occurs when a person is considered to have received information, even without having actual possession, such as when the legal requirements for delivery have been satisfied.
+There are two exceptions to the general rule that all trust assets must be disclosed.
+The first is for assets held in "excepted trusts."
+A trust is an excepted trust if it meets two criteria: (1) the trust was not created by you, your spouse, or a dependent child; and (2) none of you has specific knowledge of the assets or sources of income of the trust through a report, statement, or constructive whether intended or inadvertent. receipt, Constructive receipt occurs when a person is considered to have received information, even without having actual possession, such as when the legal requirements for delivery have been satisfied.
 Filers may never blind themselves from knowledge of the trust assets by simply avoiding information that is made available to them.
 Before indicating for the first time that you are the beneficiary of an excepted trust, you should consult with the Committee.